Marc Slutsky

-Marc Slutsky is an American drummer who has performed with some of the world's top artists and bands.
-He was a founding member of pop-rock band Splender.
-His style is said to be "diverse and equally comfortable playing with mellow, introspective songwriters as he is with heavy hitting rock bands."
-He is among the most sought-after live and session players.
-He is the touring drummer for Peter Murphy (Bauhaus).
-Slutsky also performs with British pop icon Adam Ant.
-Slutsky toured with Third Eye Blind, Vertical Horizon, Train, and the Goo Goo Dolls.
+Marc Slutsky is an American drummer and session musician.
+He was a founding member of alternative rock band Splender, which released Halfway Down the Sky in 1999 and To Whom It May Concern in 2002.
+His subsequent work has included touring and recording with Peter Murphy (Bauhaus), performing as one of two drummers with British pop icon Adam Ant on his 2024 Ant Music tour, and touring with The Calling, and record as a member of Sons of Silver.
+Slutsky also toured with support acts alongside Third Eye Blind, Vertical Horizon, Train, and the Goo Goo Dolls.

 Early life

-Slutsky studied with Mike Abbot, Al Miller, and Dave Stark at the Long Island Drum Center.
+Slutsky studied with Mike Abbott, Al Miller, and Dave Stark at the Long Island Drum Center.
 Slutsky then enrolled in the Manhattan School of Music in Manhattan, New York studying with the great jazz drummer and educator, John Riley.
 Slutsky transferred to SUNY Purchase College in Purchase, New York where he studied with Kim Plainfield.
 Slutsky received a Bachelor's of Fine Arts degree.